GW-Cyber/website/README.md

 7. Once all of this is done, the website should be styled.
 It needs consistent font size, and a GW Blue for the background instead of the current dark red that it has. https://teamcolorcodes.com/george-washington-colonials-color-codes/ gives an option for buff and blue html color codes.

-8. There *were* a significant number of <li> tags previously used to hold together the website's styling
+8. There *were* a significant number of <li> tags previously used to hold together the website's styling.

 Solutions provided and fixes made: